Quantum hall transformer in a quantum point contact over the full range of transmission: Boundary sine-Gordon model

 Since $\bar\xi$ vanishes at $x=0$, the original field at the boundary $\phi(0)$ can be written purely in terms of $\xi(0)$ as $\phi(0)=\Gamma \xi(0)$, decoupling $\xi$ from $\bar\xi$.
 The $\bar\xi$ equation has no boundary term and cannot affect the current, so we focus on the $\xi$ part of the Hamiltonian:

-Writing the perturbation $H_\mathrm{ext}$ to the Luttinger liquid Hamiltonian Eq.~\ref{eq:ham} in terms of $\xi(0)$, we conclude that the voltage $V$ transforms to an effective voltage $\Veff=\Gamma V$ applied to the Hamiltonian $H_\xi$.
-The total current flowing through the junction then transforms into
+The above Hamiltonian with cosine terms and a factor $2\Gamma$ in the argument matches the BSG Hamiltonian in previous works~\cite{sandler1998andreev,fendley1995exact} with the effective Luttinger parameter $K'=2\Gamma^2$, which is consistent with scaling exponent of the impurity strength~\cite{safi1999b} in the model Hamiltonian Eq.~\ref{eq:ham}.
+Writing the perturbation $H_\mathrm{ext}$ to the Luttinger liquid Hamiltonian Eq.~\ref{eq:ham} in terms of $\xi(0)$, we conclude that the voltage $V$ transforms to an effective voltage $\Veff=\Gamma V$ and current $j = \Gamma \pi^{-1} \eta(0)$.

 To analyze the above semi-infinite systems we combine the fields $\xi(x)$ and $\eta(x)$ into the chiral boson field $\chiral{\xi}(x)= (1/2)[ \xi(|x|) +\int_0^{x} \mathrm dx'\, \eta(|x'|) ]$ on the entire real line $x\in (-\infty,\infty)$~\cite{fabrizio1995interacting}.
 The von Neumann boundary conditions $\partial_x\xi(0)=0$ ensure that $\chiral\xi(x)$ is differentiable at $x=0$.
 Following Refs.~\onlinecite{shankar1995bosonization,von1998bosonization}, and introducing a soft UV cutoff $a$ we refermionize the bosonic Hamiltonian by defining the chiral fermion field